LLIT51/KODAQS-Assignment-Tillman-Claus/README.md

 The scripts in `analysis/` will process the data automatically.

-## Renv

-This project uses renv to ensure full reproducibility of the R environment.

-To reproduce the analysis:

-1. Clone the repository
+## Running the Full Analysis

-2. Open the project in RStudio
+From the project root directory:
-3. Run:

-renv::restore()
+chmod +x run_all.sh
+./run_all.sh

+To ensure reproducability I used renv in this project